 Alabama and the nation are facing an economic crisis like nothing we’ve ever seen.
 More than 13% of Alabama households don’t have enough money to feed their families, the Census Bureau reports.
 Nearly half of Alabama’s renters may face eviction in the near future.

 Meanwhile, an estimated 267,000 eligible Alabamians have not received their federal stimulus payments of $1,200 per eligible adult and $500 per eligible child.
 Altogether, the IRS still owes Alabama families more than $260 million in stimulus money.
+The application deadline is Oct.
+15, 2020, so outreach efforts are crucial to ensure hundreds of thousands of Alabamians don’t miss out.

 Many eligible people have not yet applied for payments